Kirisannn/ds-s2-2024/assignment01/README.md

                 pre-determined delay in some.
             -   Expecting output client order to be 1st or 4th as first two, followed by 5th, 3rd and 2nd clients.

+Dependencies:
+    JUnit standalone console jar has been used to conduct automated testing.
+    The jar is located in the subdirectory "test-lib".